reactjs/react-basic/README.md

 ## Composition

 To achieve truly reusable features, it is not enough to simply reuse leaves and build new containers for them.
 You also need to be able to build abstractions from the containers that *compose* other abstractions.
+The way I think about "composition" is that they're combining two or more different abstractions into a new one.

 ```js
 function FancyBox(children) {